 - A cybercriminal created a domain mimicking that of a Taiwanese electronics manufacturer, and then used it to send invoices to major companies (including Facebook and Google) over a period of two years, pocketing $120 million in the process.

-- Pretending to be a construction firm, cybercriminals persuaded the University of South Oregon to transfer nearly $2 million to dummy accounts.
+- Pretending to be a construction firm, cybercriminals persuaded the University of South Oregon to transfer nearly $2 million to accounts controlled by scammers.

 - Some fraudsters meddled in correspondence between two soccer clubs by registering a domain containing the name of one of them but with a different domain extension.
 The two clubs, Boca Juniors and Paris Saint-Germain, were discussing the transfer of a player and the commission on the deal.
 As a result, almost €520,000 went to various fraudulent accounts in Mexico.